betterscientificsoftware/bssw.io/CuratedContent/IssueTrackingSoftware.md

  [GitLab](http://www.gitlab.com) is a web based Git-repository manager with wiki and issue-tacking features, using an open-source license, developed by GitLab Inc.

+With several options now available, software developers have oppurtunities to pick and choose the right Issue Tracking Tool that fits the needs of their team and overall project.

 #### Contributed by [Jean Shuler](https://github.com/ibaned "Jean Shuler")